Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 When our inner room is illuminated by the light of the soul, however, we can see and feel clearly.
 We don’t need to live in a state of fear – life is vibrant and fully alive.

 So how can we let this inner light permeate our being?
 There are a number of different ways (this whole website is dedicated to it, in fact).
 And we’ll explore some below.
-But first, let’s explore the difference between soul and spirit.
+But first, let’s explore the difference between soul and Spirit – something important to understand.

 Soul vs Spirit – What’s the Difference?

-Most people are confused about the difference between the soul and spirit.
-They sound similar and are often used interchangeably – but they’re not the same thing.
+Most people are confused about the difference between the soul and Spirit.
+These terms sound similar and are often used interchangeably – but they’re not the same thing.

-Whereas the soul is connected with the earth, spirit is connected with heaven.
-While soul is a doorway into the mysteries of the personal unknown, spirit opens a door into boundless oneness.
-Soul is discovered in the subconscious or “underworld” realm, while spirit is encountered in states of super-consciousness (“upperworld”).
-When we taste both states we experience mystical feelings of bliss, but the soul is connected with wild dreams, ecstasies, and visions, while spirit results in the experience of pure, illuminated, content-free oneness.
+Soul is discovered in the subconscious or “underworld” realm, while Spirit is encountered in states of super-consciousness (or the “upperworld”).
+When we directly experience both the soul and Spirit we experience mystical feelings of bliss, but the soul is connected with wild dreams, ecstasies, and visions, while Spirit results in the experience of pure, illuminated, content-free Oneness.

 Here we can see the fundamental difference between soul vs spirit summarized: soul is earthly, mysterious, and accessed through the subconscious in dreams and visions.
 Spirit, on the other hand, is heavenly, content-free, and accessed through states of purified awareness (such as meditation).

 I like to envision Spirit and soul in the following way: Spirit is a dark room and soul is the candle and spark of light in that dark room.
 This light that is our soul is consciousness (or Spirit) that is aware of itself.